 'Gear configuration - other' is a catch-all for changes in the deployment of fishing gear (aimed at reducing bycatch) that are not covered by other mitigation methods listed in this database.
 Examples include gear-switching and gear modification.

-Gear switching refers to changing from one gear type to another, e.g., replacing gillnets with longlines to reduce cetacean bycatch, with the prospect of hauling in live or much fresher catch than gillnets with their longer soak time.
+Gear switching refers to changing from a relatively high-threat to a relatively low-threat gear type, e.g., replacing gillnets with longlines to reduce cetacean bycatch, with the prospect of hauling in live or much fresher catch than gillnets with their longer soak time.
 This can increase the quality and price of catch in the market.

 Gear modifications are varied, e.g., decreasing the number of hooks between floats to decrease shark catch rates or using tie-downs to reduce the profile of a gillnet and create a more curved net shape vertically, with the aim of decreasing cetacean bycatch.